This article was updated in 2021.

 You may be within your rights to record a workplace conversation with your boss without them knowing you are making the recording, carefully consider how you intend to use that recording and whether, in making use of the recording, you are venturing into an area where your boss may have an action against you (and potentially a claim for damages) for intrusion upon seclusion.

 BLG’s Labour & Employment team is here to answer your pressing questions and provide employment law advice.
-Please reach out to the author listed below or any of our employment lawyers.
+Please reach out to any of our employment lawyers.

 1Jones v Tsige 2012 ONCA 32.